Paw

 Ticks and Fleas in Summer

-Fleas and ticks love warm, humid weather, which is why they’re much more active during the summer months.
+Fleas and ticks thrive in warm, humid conditions, making them especially active during the summer months.

-In the UK, ticks are more common in:
+In the UK, ticks are more commonly found in:

 GreenPaw